darktjm/ebaz/README.md

     component.
 This macro library does not work properly in Vivado.
-I moved the raw semicolon out of the macro definitions, which makes it at least work in System Verilog mode on 2022.1, but I can't get 2022.1 to do anything useful on my machine without crashing, so I use 2017.2, which doesn't like it even with the deferred semicolon and System Verilog mode.
-A workaround is to use a preprocessor like `verilator -P -E` (I don't know yet how to set it up to always use this, so for my tests, I just generate my top-level this way by hand).
+I moved the raw semicolon out of the macro definitions, which makes it at least work in System Verilog mode on 2022.2.
+2022.2 crashes a lot if I wrap it in `nonet`, so I've disabled the wrapper for now.
+It doesn't appear to call home, anyway, so I'm not even sure why it crashes.
+2017.2 does not crash, but it doesn't like the macros no matter what.
+A workaround, which I used to do in my scripts, is to use a preprocessor like `verilator -P -E`.
+I initially implemented automatic preprocessing in `fpgasynth`, but backed out because I really don't like managing files this way.

   - `ebaz-eth.v` - macro library to easily add raw ethernet forwarding.
 Depends on `zynq-ps7.v`.  `eth.v` is a sample